Guns? Orgies? FYM?! Earl Thomas Shows Off Diamond-Encrusted Chain He Got From Blicky-Blammin’ Better Half For His B-Day

 Earl Thomas had himself a DAY yesterday.
 No, he didn’t have three interceptions.
 No, he didn’t lay down a bone-crush tackle.
 No, he didn’t lead his team to victory.
 Earl Thomas got put on blast for being a nasty negro with some “hoes” alongside his bang brother Seth.

-Yesterday was also Earl’s 31st birthday (happy birthday, Earl) and his Nina-packin’ wife Nina made sure that it was a great one despite nearly killing him just a few weeks ago.
+Yesterday was also Earl’s 31st birthday (happy birthday, Earl) and his Nina-packin’ wife Nina must have gotten hit with that Men In Black thingy because made sure that it was a GREAT one despite nearly killing him just a few weeks ago.

 Earl took to Instagram to post a video on his story of a very expensive-looking diamond-encrusted chain and pendant that was given to him by his aforementioned weapon-wielding wife.